godpeny/pages/main/src/blog-post.25.md

 ## Expectation–Maximization Algorithm (EM Algorithm)
 An expectation–maximization (EM) algorithm is an iterative method to find (local) maximum likelihood estimates of parameters in statistical models, where the model depends on unobserved(latent) variables.
 EM Algorithm chooses some random values for the latent data points and estimates a new set of data.
 These new values are then recursively used to estimate a better first date, by filling up unknown points, until the values get fixed.
-The EM iteration alternates between performing an expectation (E) step, which creates a function for the expectation of the log-likelihood evaluated using the current estimate for the parameters, and a maximization (M) step, which computes parameters maximizing the expected log-likelihood found on the E step.
+The EM iteration alternates between performing an expectation (E) step, which creates the expectation of the log-likelihood function evaluated using the current estimate for the parameters, and a maximization (M) step, which computes parameters maximizing the expected log-likelihood found on the E step.
 These parameter-estimates are then used to determine the distribution of the latent variables in the next E step.
 It can be used, for example, to estimate a mixture of gaussians.